Monday, 11 November 2013

 'Then it's the sky which, little by little become the country of the stars: starland: a mysterious and gentle shift: through starland that silver sash.
 It's the hour of the sky: the era of time that questions: What era's o'ering?: What astronomical hour is it?
 The hour that chimes, deep slow and late: Lang gone late It is long past eight.
 The evocation of the sky where the moon and stars drift, gliding their luminous boats, where the slow night lights up Say long, scielo!
 Sillume, see lo!
 Selene, sail O!
 Amune!
 Three phrases announce it is quarter to nine.
 Cf Ulysses at the end of the Calypso episode: Hey ho.
 Ark!?
 Noh!?
 It's the night of the stars which glide silently, as in Vergil.'

-Joyce is thinking of Vergil, The Aeneid, Book IV, here translated by A.S.Kline:
+Joyce was thinking of Vergil, The Aeneid, Book IV, here translated by A.S.Kline:

 It was night, and everywhere weary creatures were enjoying